wlonk/arcadia/rules/outcomes.rst

 demanding repayment, either now or as an uncertain future debt, or requiring assurances or collateral.

+If the character agrees, it is that simple.
+If they resist, use this outcome.

+You may only entreat a character to an action, not to a feeling.
+You may beg forgiveness, and entreat them to *say* they offer it, but their feelings are their own.

 -  Ace through four: They refuse.
 -  Five through nine: They will, conditionally.
 -  Ten through King: They will.